OkpePhillips/school_finder_project/README.md

 ---

-$ npm start to run the local server
+$ python manage.py runserver  "to run the local server"

 ---